 The Importance of Good Audio

 No matter what kind of multimedia project you are doing, if there is audio, it has to sound great or the entire project suffers.
-Fortunately, the routes you can take are pretty consistent whether you are shooting a video, recording a VLOG, or preparing a multimedia presentation or even recording a bit of music played from your Antonio Strad Violin or another instrument!
+Fortunately, the routes you can take are pretty consistent whether you are shooting a video, recording a VLOG, preparing a multimedia presentation or even recording a bit of music played from your Antonio Strad Violin or another instrument!

 Recording the Audio